Presença: History

 Presença was an influential magazine.
 João Gaspar Somões and Branquinho da Fonseca founded the magazine in 1927 and were its primary directors alongside José Régio.
 Branquinho da Fonseca left the magazine after the 27th issue in 1930 due to concerns about creative freedom, which was seen as a reaction to Régio's increasing involvement with the publication.

 Starting with the 27th edition, which was published in 1930, the magazine's leadership was split three ways with the addition of Adolfo Casais Monteiro in 1938.
 The following year, the magazine's format was revised and expanded to contain more pages.
 The magazine briefly had an additional editor, secretary Alberto de Serpa and published two more volumes, November 1939 and February 1940.
 Presença was ultimately dissolved due to ideological struggles between Simões and Monteiro.

-Writers who were published in Presença included Adolfo Correia Rocha (later known by the pseudonym Miguel Torga), Aquilino Ribeiro, Edmundo de Bettencourt, Carlos Queiroz, Júlio/Saul Diar and an entire generation of poets, prosers, pensioners and plastic artists, who would become known as “the Presença generation” or “precencistas”.
+Writers who were published in Presença included Adolfo Correia Rocha (later known by the pseudonym Miguel Torga), Aquilino Ribeiro, Edmundo de Bettencourt, Carlos Queiroz, Júlio/Saul Dias and an entire generation of poets, prosers, pensioners and plastic artists, who would become known as “the Presença generation” or “precencistas”.
 While its emphasis on art was secondary, Presença published essays about art by Diogo de Macedo, José Régio, and the magazine argued in support of the First Independent Salon in 1930.
 Numerous artists contributed to the magazine, including Almada Negreiros, Júlio Diogo de Macedo, Dordio Gomes, Sarah Afonso, Arlindo Vicente, Bernardo Marques, Mário Eloy, João Carlos, Paulo Ferreira, Ventura Porfírio, Arpaz Szenes and Maria Helena Vieira da Silva (in 1940).